Unlocking Young Minds: How to Teach Engineering to K-5 Students and Make It Stick! (part 2)

 Introducing engineering in elementary schools is crucial to prepare young learners for the future.
 Hands-on activities, such as building tornado-resistant paper houses or beehives, teaches students to think critically, solve problems, and work collaboratively -- essential skills for success in today's fast-paced world.
 And, as you can see from the few examples we provided above, introducing young students to engineering can be engaging and fun for students and teachers.
 But, as we discussed in part 1 of this series, elementary school teachers face challenges implementing science and engineering learning in their classrooms and they require innovation and ongoing support to help them succeed.

-To learn more about how PRIME can give K-5 students a head start in STEM, and give teachers the tools and support they need, watch our Intro to PRIME video, download the PRIME Program Flyer, and subscribe to our monthly newsletter to get notified when we post the third blog in this series on introducing STEM careers to elementary students (it’s never too early to start students on the path to STEM careers!).
+To learn more about how PRIME can give K-5 students a head start in STEM, and give teachers the tools and support they need, watch our Intro to PRIME video, visit our PRIME program page, and subscribe to our monthly newsletter to get notified when we post the third blog in this series on introducing STEM careers to elementary students (it's never too early to start students on the path to STEM careers!).

 Look out for next month's post (the last one in this series)!